mitchellfagert/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-I have been tasked to complete an audit of a local election for a Colorado Board of Elections employee.
-To complete this task I have used the programmati tools of Python, Visual Studio Code, and Git.
+I have been tasked to assist and complete an audit of a local election for the Colorado Board of Elections.
+To complete this task I have used the programmatic tools of Python, Visual Studio Code, and Git.

 To complete this audit/project I have done the following:
 1. Calculated the total number of votes casted.
 2. Compiled a complete list of candidates who received votes.
 3. Cacluated the total number of votes each candidate received.
-4. Calculated kthe percentage of votes eached candidate received.
+4. Calculated the percentage of votes each candidate received.
-5. Determined the winner of the electioned based on the popular vote.
+5. Determined the winner of the election based on the popular vote.

 ## Resources
 - Data Source: election_results.csv